Phurga/obsidian_vault/concepts/equivalent connected area.md

 ![[Saura2011_Networkanalysis_ECA_formula.png]]
 It was proposed in [[Saura2011_Networkanalysis]].
-It is used in [[LCIA method for land use impacts on ecosystem quality]], to account for habitat fragmentation using [[species-area-relationship]]s.
+It is used in [[LCIA method for land use impacts on ecosystem quality]], to account for habitat fragmentation using [[species-area relationship]]s.

 Keywords: [[landscape connectivity]], [[functional connectivity]]